Project participants

 Ongoing research

 We have formed a consortium, SmartSense, where neurophysiologists and physicists are developing mouse models of sleep deprivation and new “smart” sensors so we can wirelessly monitor brain-fat tissue crosstalk.
-Our lab will study how sleep deprivation during adolescence affects adipose tissue development and the emergence of metabolic disorders later in life.
-Our core hypothesis is that this long-term effect is written as an epigenetic code during adolescence and remains for the rest of our life, as an epigenetic memory of sleep deprivation.
+Our lab studies how sleep deprivation in young mice affects adipose tissue development and emergence of metabolic disorders later in life.
+Our hypothesis is that this long-term effect is epigenetically encoded during adolescence and recalled later in life.

 Recent findings